top of page

 1. May Help Reduce Menopause Belly Fat

-Fasting encourages the body to use stored fat for energy.
-Many women find IF helps reduce visceral fat, the deep abdominal fat linked to metabolic disease.
+Some women find that IF helps reduce visceral fat - the deeper abdominal fat linked to metabolic disease.

 2. Improves Insulin Sensitivity